Matewan (film): Production

-The film was filmed on location in West Virginia.
-The town of Thurmond was the stand in for the real Matewan.
-Other scenes were filmed along the New River Gorge National River.
+Matewan was filmed on location in West Virginia.
+The town of Thurmond stood in for Matewan.

+Other scenes were filmed in New River Gorge National Park and Preserve in southern West Virginia's Appalachian Mountains.

 Music

-The film score features Appalachian music of the period composed and performed by Mason Daring, who frequently works on John Sayles' films.
-West Virginia bluegrass singer Hazel Dickens sings the film's title track, "Fire in the Hole", and appears in the film as a member of the Freewill Baptist Church whose voice is heard leading the congregation in an a cappella hymn ("What A Friend We Have in Jesus") and also sings over the grave of a fallen union miner, Hillard Elkins, ("Gathering Storm").
-Dickens also sings "Hills of Galilee" over the closing credits.
+The film score features Appalachian music of the period composed and performed by Mason Daring, who has frequently worked on Sayles's films.
+West Virginia bluegrass singer Hazel Dickens sings the film's title track, "Fire in the Hole", and appears in the film as a member of the Freewill Baptist Church whose voice is heard leading the congregation in an a cappella hymn, "What A Friend We Have in Jesus".
+She sings "Hills of Galilee" over the closing credits, and also memorably sings "Gathering Storm" at the grave of the murdered young union miner, Hillard Elkins.
+In his book about the making of Matewan, Sayles writes:

-The soundtrack was released on LP by Columbia.
-Other performers are John Hammond, Phil Wiggins (harmonica); Gerry Milnes, Stuart Schulman (fiddle), Jim Costa (mandolin); John Curtis (guitar), and Mason Daring (guitar, dobro).
+Mason and I both wanted to get Hazel Dickens involved from the beginning.
+Hazel grew up in West Virginia coal country hearing the songs and sermons, and her voice carries all the mournfulness and strength of the hill tradition....
+When she sings at Hillard's funeral it is not only background sound but an important action in the story.
+There is a sense of tragic destiny in many hill ballads, and the expression of that resignation to doom is as palpable an antagonist to Joe [Kenehan] as the Baldwin-Felts agents are.
+As he stands at the graveside and Hazel sings we wonder how can he go against fate – how can he fight all that?The soundtrack was released on LP by Columbia.
+Besides Dickens, performers include John P. Hammond and Phil Wiggins (harmonica); Gerry Milnes and Stuart Schulman (fiddle), Jim Costa (mandolin); John Curtis (guitar), and Mason Daring (guitar, dobro).